fdeboo/to-infinity/README.md

 + The form contains a set of radio input options based on a filtered queryset.
 The Trips are initially filtered by 'destination' and then by 'seats available'.
 The set of options is further refined to the dates closest to the date that the user requested.

++ The Confirm Trip form is rendered using data from the session.
+Therefore checks are made to see that the required session objects exist.
+If they do not exist the user is redirected to a custom error page with the message "It seems the session has ended" and a button to take them back to the search form.

 + Before loading the template and attempting to return any results, a check occurs to see if there are any trips available at all for the destination and requested number of passengers.
 If all trips are fully booked, the user is redirected to an error page and presented a button link to go back and start a new search.

 ![Custom Error Message](https://res.cloudinary.com/fdeboo/image/upload/v1612038944/toinfinity_readme/noavailabilityerror_mdeqty.png)